bflad/chef-stash/README.md

 ## Usage

-### Stash Server Required Data Bag
+### Stash Server Data Bag

-Create a stash/stash encrypted data bag with the following information per Chef environment:
+For securely overriding attributes on Hosted Chef, create a `stash/stash` encrypted data bag with the model below.
+Chef Solo can override the same attributes with a `stash/stash` unencrypted data bag of the same information.

 _required:_
 * `['database']['type']` - "mysql" or "postgresql"